dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 > Video: https://egghead.io/lessons/javascript-redux-react-todo-list-example-filtering-todos

-In the previous two lessons we working on creating the user-interface for the Todo List Application that displays the todos lets us add new todos and "toggle" them `onClick` we *implemented* that by dispatching `ADD_TODO`
+In the previous two lessons we were working on creating the user-interface for the Todo List Application that displays the todos lets us add new todos and "toggle" them `onClick` we *implemented* that by dispatching `ADD_TODO`